microsoft/navcontainerhelper/NavContainerHelper.md

     Import-ObjectsToNavContainer -containerName "test" -objectsFile "C:\temp\mysolution.fob" -sqlCredential $databaseCredential

-You can also import .txt files, which then will leave the objects uncompiled.
+You can also import a .txt file, simply by specifying a .txt file.
+This will leave the objects uncompiled.
 If you are curious to see what happens inside this function, you can find the source [here](https://github.com/Microsoft/navcontainerhelper/blob/master/ObjectHandling/Import-ObjectsToNavContainer.ps1).

+You can also import a folder with .delta files using the *Import-DeltasToNavContainer* function.

+Example:

+    $oldDeltaFolder = "C:\ProgramData\NavContainerHelper\Extensions\old\deltas
+    Import-DeltasToNavContainer -containerName "test" -deltaFolder $deltaFolder

+you can find the source [here](https://github.com/Microsoft/navcontainerhelper/blob/master/ObjectHandling/Import-DeltasToNavContainer.ps1).

 You can use *Compile-ObjectsInNavContainer* to compile objects in the NavContainer.